postcss/postcss/docs/api.md

 ### `input.id`

 The unique ID of the CSS source.
-This is used if the user did not enter a `from` options so PostCSS does not know about a file path.
+Used if `from` option is not provided (because PostCSS does not know the file path).

 ```js
 var root  = postcss.parse(css);